skylermbang/skylermbang/README.md

  📌I’m currently sutdying in Master in IT in Queensland University of Technology (QUT)

   Expect graduation date :  July , 2022  (hopefuly 🤔 )

+  Interested in Internet of Thing (IoT) ,  Blockchain  and Machine learning

 <hr>

 📌 I’m currently learning Web Programing in 99 days Web Dev Bootcamp